 The Xspotter offers a roomy cab, which a 6-ft. tall operator can enter without bending thanks to an oversized door.
 It also boasts excellent forward visibility, with a windshield Cobham said is 30-35% larger than industry norms and a set-forward cab that allows for improved visibility of the ground directly in front of the unit.

-“It’s all about the cab,” Cobham said of the new yard tractor.
-“The comment that’s made by operators is that this truck was designed by somebody who drivers a shunt truck.”
+“It’s all about the cab,” Cobham said of the new terminal tractor.
+“The comment that’s made by operators is that this truck was designed by somebody who drivers a terminal tractor.”

 The cab is constructed by a company that supplies cabs to John Deere, and it goes through a 15-step e-coat paint process.

-“In the past, after a few years a shunt truck was looking rough and rusty,” Cobham says.
+“In the past, after a few years a terminal tractor was looking rough and rusty,” Cobham says.
 “This should keep the rust away and keep the equipment looking good.
 When an operator gets into a truck and the thing is covered in rust, he’s not going to treat the truck as well as if it looks good.”

 DoT models come with a 200-hp Cummins ISB-10 engine while off-road versions are powered by a Cummins QSB engine.
 They engines produce 520 lb.-ft. of torque and are matched with a heavy-duty spec’ Allison transmission.
 The Xspotter cab is supported by an air-ride suspension with standard air-ride seat for a smooth ride.